syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 {% endhighlight %}

-> Note: Use these node properties after the nodes are loaded.
+N> Use these node properties after the nodes are loaded.
 Also, the unit conversion methods can be used (we have provided methods for conversion as explained below) for converting the double values into DateTime and vice versa.

 ### Methods for Converting